-Maybe you have a fear of not being believed or being perceived negatively?
+Maybe you have a fear of not being believed, or being perceived negatively?
 I have compassion for you.
-Fatigue is not something someone can see like a broken ankle, it’s something that they have to take your word for it.
+Fatigue is not something someone can see like a broken ankle; it’s something that they have to take your word for.
 A little make-up and a fake smile can conceal the problem for some of you, while others find even that too much to do!

-If you’re coming into the new year 2020 with fatigue, I have help for you today.
+If you fight with fatigue, I have help for you today.
 It is simply not possible to make a resolution to beat fatigue if you don’t know what the underlying cause is!
-But what you can do is try energy-boosting mito-loving supplements and support GI health which can help you produce energy.
-These will prevent you from dropping off like the girl in my graphic up above who reminds me of me 😂 She is me!
+What you can do is try energy-boosting mito-loving supplements and support GI health, which can help you produce energy.
+These will prevent you from dropping off like the girl in my graphic up above who reminds me of me. 😂 She is me!
 I can say that because I’ve never missed writing an article.
 I get tired sometimes.
 I research medicine and write brand new articles every single week, 52 weeks a year, since 1999!
 (Those articles are archived here if you’d like to use my search box).
-Point is, I laughed out loud when I downloaded that graphic, but chronic fatigue is no laughing matter!
+My point is, I laughed out loud when I downloaded that graphic, but chronic fatigue is no laughing matter!
 I’ve been tired in all seriousness myself, but I can usually ‘fix it’ with caffeine and my Yummy Greens (see below).
-I’m almost 55 (in January) and running short on hormones too so hey, give me some latitude.
-And more estrogen.😂
+I’m almost 55 and running short on hormones too, so hey, give me some latitude.
+And more estrogen, please!😂

 How about you?
 Do you have serious fatigue, or the illness called “Chronic Fatigue Syndrome”?
 I will help you today!
 Do you have profound fatigue from a medical condition, or from chronic pain and suffering?
-I am very away that fatigue can have debilitating effects on the body, and it can have negative effects on relationships, job roles and interactions with friends and family.
+I am very aware that fatigue can have debilitating effects on the body, and it can have negative effects on relationships, job roles, and interactions with friends and family.

 Before I get to the supplements which can help fatigue, let’s just talk openly about fatigue (and I don’t mean the temporary fatigue where you flop over onto your desk or laptop from overworking!)
 I mean the real kind!

-I think that being tired is a symptom, it’s not a “disease” per se.
+I think being tired is a symptom; it’s not a “disease” per se.

 Let’s Get into Medical Stuff Now.